 - Your eye is crusted shut with discharge when you wake up.

-Other symptoms in addition to sharp or shooting pain in eyes can be a hint to what is causing the pain.
+Other symptoms in addition to sharp or shooting pain in or behind eyes can be a hint to what is causing the pain.

 How Is Sharp Pain Behind Eye Treated